sqliteai/sqlite-js/README.md

 ### Pre-built Binaries

-Download the appropriate pre-built binary for your platform:
+Download the appropriate pre-built binary for your platform from the official [Release](https://github.com/sqliteai/sqlite-js/releases) page:

-- Linux: `js.so`
+- Linux: x86 and ARM
-- macOS: `js.dylib`
+- macOS: x86 and ARM
-- Windows: `js.dll`
+- Windows: x86
+- Android
+- iOS

 ### Loading the Extension